- Concessionary rates

 My vocational training specialised with issues around domestic abuse and the associated trauma, I continue to work with local agencies focusing on this presenting issue.
 I have also worked within an agency with clients experiencing a variety of concerns including - depression, loss, bereavement, lack of motivation, relationship, and work-related issues.

 I am happy to have a brief informal chat with you before starting counselling to answer any queries you may have and can arrange for sessions to be face to face or online.
-I work with young adults and adults who are over 16 years old.
+I work with adults and young adults who are over 16 years old.

 Each session will last 50 minutes and is normally weekly or fortnightly at the same time every week.
 It is entirely up to you how long you come to counselling, some people find the support they need in a few sessions and other people like to come for longer.
 Short term work can help with a specific issue or simply offer some support in a time of crisis.
 Longer term work can lead to more profound changes.